Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: HRTF pre-processing

 \subsection{Compact global representation of HRTF magnitudes}

-In this step, we maintained a similar processing scheme as previous work \cite{zotkin2009regularized, ahrens2012hrtf}, processing the HRTFs magnitudes into the real SHT representation.
+In this step, we maintain a similar processing scheme as some previous work \cite{Zotkin2009, ahrens2012hrtf}, processing the HRTFs magnitudes into the real SHT representation.
 A set of HRTFs can be viewed as functions defined on a spherical surface.
 The head-related impulse response (HRIR) for each direction is measured between an external sound source and a microphone at the entrance of the ear canal~\cite{xie2013head, algazi2001cipic}.
 Employing the acoustic reciprocity principle, the same impulse response would be obtained if the source and microphone were to swap their locations.
 Hence, a set of HRTFs can also be viewed as a directivity pattern of a speaker located in the ear canal.
-To represent such patterns on a spherical surface, spherical harmonics (SH) basis functions are a natural choice, as human listeners are shown to be insensitive to the smoothing of HRTF fine structures~\cite{kulkarni1998role}.
+To represent such patterns on a spherical surface, spherical harmonics (SH) basis functions are a natural choice, as human listeners are shown to be insensitive to the smoothing of HRTF fine structures~\cite{Kulkarni1998}.

 The Spherical Harmonics (SH) are a set of orthogonal bases for the spherical coordinate system and have been widely adopted in the field of spatial audio.
+The SHT methods are also used in some recent work in neural representations~\cite{Mller2022, FridovichKeil2022}, to model the directional information.
 The spherical harmonic basis of the $l$-th order and the $m$-th degree at a certain spatial location is computed as